Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 4. Bleeding.

-To obtain this type of light rays, I use special lamps.
-Any thermal effect on the body leads to the fact that the molecules begin to move faster, which leads to an acceleration of cell reproduction, enzymatic processes and regeneration.
+To obtain this type of light rays I use special lamps.
+Any thermal effect on the body causes molecules to move faster, which leads to accelerated cell reproduction, enzymatic processes and regeneration.
 Most often, this type of radiation is used in combination with massage and gymnastics.

-Ultraviolet irradiation penetrates the skin to a depth of only 1 mm, while carrying the most high energy.
-The skin on the trunk is most sensitive to these rays, the skin on the extremities is the least sensitive.
+Ultraviolet irradiation penetrates the skin to a depth of only 1 mm, while causing the most high energy.
+The skin on the torso is most sensitive to these rays, the skin on the extremities is the least sensitive.

-The use of this method with the right dosage and good control gives a high therapeutic effect.
-In this case, there is a rapid healing of wounds, and regeneration of the nervous and bone tissue.
+The use of this method with the correct dosage and good control gives high therapeutic effect.
+In this case, rapid healing of wounds and regeneration of nerve and bone tissue occurs.

-The main indications for the use of this method of light therapy can be considered:
+The main indications for the use of this method of light therapy are:

 3. Respiratory diseases.